 For many refugees, it is impossible to return to their home country or to be integrated in the country where they are staying.
-Read more about the guidelines for the work on resettlement refugees at udiregelverk.no.
+Read more about the guidelines for the work on resettlement refugees at udiregelverk.no (external website).

-It is the UN High Commissioner for Refugees (UNHCR) that submits the applications for resettlement refugees, and it is the UDI that decides who gets to come to Norway.
+It is the UN High Commissioner for Refugees (UNHCR) that submits the applications for resettlement refugees, and UDI decides who gets to come to Norway.
 We organise the journey for them and decide in advance which municipality they will live in.

-The quota for resettlement refugees is decided politically.
+The quota for resettlement refugees is a political decision.

 The Norwegian parliament, the Storting, decides how many resettlement refugees Norway will receive per year.
 The Ministry of Justice and Public Security decides which main groups of refugees we are to receive.
-Information about the size of the quotas and sub-quotas in recent years is available at www.udiregelverk.no.
+Information about the size of the quotas and sub-quotas in recent years is available at www.udiregelverk.no (external website).
 Use the free text search and search for the term ‘resettlement refugees’.

 Within the annual resettlement quota, we have different main groups of applicants.
 Each main group usually consists of applicants staying in the same country.
-The UDI travels to the country they are in and interviews them there.
+UDI travels to the country where they are and interviews them.
 These cases are called selection mission cases.

 The UNHCR is notified about what profile Norway wishes the applications to have.
 For example, families and vulnerable women may be given priority.
 Norway does not influence which individual cases the UNHCR submits.

-If the UDI grants the application, the applicant is issued with an entry and residence permit.
+If UDI approves the application, the applicant is issued with an entry and residence permit.
 The vast majority are granted refugee status.

-In selection mission cases, the UDI asks the applicant to confirm the identity information during the interview.
-This can, for example, concern the spelling of the applicant’s name, his/her date of birth and marital status.
-The information about the applicant is used to establish his/her identity.
+In selection mission cases, UDI asks applicants to confirm their identity information during their interview.
+This could be, for example, the spelling of their name, date of birth or marital status.
+The information about applicants is used to establish their identity.

 We also have an open quota that is decided by the Ministry of Justice and Public Security.

-About 20 of the resettlement refugees who come to Norway every year have a life-threatening health problem that they cannot receive treatment for in the country they are leaving.
-In these cases, the UDI obtains professional health advice from Oslo University Hospital before we make a decision.
+About 20 of the resettlement refugees who come to Norway every year have a life-threatening health problem that cannot be treated in the country they are leaving.
+In these cases, UDI obtains professional health advice from Oslo University Hospital before making a decision.

 The applicant is granted an entry permit that is valid for six months from the decision date.
 IMDi enters into an agreement with a Norwegian municipality to settle the applicant.
 The earliest settlement date must be within the period of six months for which the entry permit is valid.